 SAVVY TIP: Apply for one credit card and pay it off (preferably in full) every month.
 Mortgage lenders want to see that you can borrow money and pay it back on time.
 Experts say that having two credit cards can boost your credit score by more than having just one.

-Tips from Craig Taggart mortgage broker with independent financial advisers Baigrie Davies:
+Tips from Craig Taggart mortgage broker with independent financial advisers Baigrie Davies (now 1825):

 7. Make sure you’re on the electoral register.
 Just because you pay council tax doesn’t mean you’ll be added on it automatically and many people who rent don’t get round to registering.
 Lenders verify who you are by checking the electoral register which is why it’s so important.